(Photo courtesy of NetPS Plant Finder)

 Other Names: Shield Fern

-Christmas Fern's ferny compound leaves remain forest green in colour throughout the year.
-Neither the flowers nor the fruit are ornamentally significant.
+Christmas Fern is primarily valued in the garden for its cascading habit of growth.
+Its ferny compound leaves remain forest green in colour throughout the year.

 Christmas Fern is an herbaceous evergreen fern with a shapely form and gracefully arching fronds.
 Its relatively fine texture sets it apart from other garden plants with less refined foliage.